This post may contain affiliate links and/or codes. You won’t pay anything extra, but I might make a commission.

 This tomato sandwich with mayo is so simple it barely needs a recipe, really just assembly instructions.
 But here it is anyway.
 I’ve had one of these for lunch almost every day since my backyard tomatoes started ripening!

 The key to this sandwich is to use a really ripe tomato and soft, white bread.
-Yes, it has to be white.
+Yes, it has to be soft and white.
 Otherwise, it’s just a different sandwich.
-I mean, I love wheat bread, but that’s not the flavor combination we’re going for here.
+I mean, I love a hearty wheat bread, but that’s not the flavor and texture we’re going for here.

 Same with adding things like bacon or cheese.
 Totally valid additions…for a different sandwich.
 For this sandwich, the tomato has to be the star!
 (But if you’re in the mood for a BLT that really lets the tomatoes shine, you have to check out my recipe for a deluxe BLT with marinated tomatoes!)